ecuracosta/ecuracosta/README.md

 - Fluent in modeling
 - Code grounded in real-world data
 - Build pipelines and interfaces
-- From biological systems to urban data to game-like interfaces — and beyond
+- From biological systems to social data to game-like interfaces — and beyond

 🧭 Mission: Turning complex into simple.